iomedhealth/OMOPAnalyticsGuide/docs/data_mediation/index.md

 The result is a structured database, which cannot be associated with unique individuals without additional information and inordinate effort, time and cost considering currently available technologies.

 Each site will always maintain custody of the data since the software will be installed on its servers.
 All the data created is stored within the hospital and no data will ever be stored outside its system.
-The data will be accessible from the site\'s database and will be anonymized on its servers.
+The data will be accessible from the site's database and will be anonymized on its servers.

 ![Picture 3](/assets/images/image14.png)